phpmyadmin/phpmyadmin/docs/security.rst

 Typical vulnerabilities
 -----------------------

-In this section, we will describe typical vulnerabilities, which can appear in our code base.
-This list is by no means complete, it is intended to show typical attack surface.
+In this section, we will describe typical vulnerabilities which can appear in our code base.
+This list is by no means complete; it is intended to show typical attack surface.

 Cross-site scripting (XSS)